prasoonmhwr/Git-Introduction/README.md

 ## Tagging

+> Labeling commit in history

+Tagging is just adding label to any commit in history, lets start with a light weight tag, type the command

+`git tag tagname`

+and it will tag the last commit with that tag name. now if you type `git tag --list` it will show all the tags available.
+Also if you want to see want your tag is pointing to, you can do that by `git show mytag` and it will show the detail of that commit.
+Finally if you want to delete any tag just type `git tag --delete tag_name`.

+__Tag with information__

+As we saw above light weighted tags are just a way to access any commit through names, there are also tags with information also known as annotated tags.
+To label a commit with annotated tag, first you have to run `git tag -a tag_name` after that git will prompt you with the default editor to type in the message.
+Now if you see the tag with `git show tag_name` you will see the difference between the light weighted tag and annotated tag.

+Like branches we can also compare the difference between tags with:

+`git diff tag_name_1 tag_name_2`

+Now lets move on to tagging a specific commit, just type `git tag -a tagname commit_id` as it has '-a' so it will prompt you to type message/information.
+And you can also rename a tag just use the command `git tag -a tagname -f commit_id` '-f' forces the command to rename.

+> This is just an introduction to git to get you started for more detail you can check out the book at [git-scm.com/book](https://git-scm.com/book "git-scm.com/book")

 Cheers!!
 Happy Learning

-> This is just an introduction to git to get you started for more detail you can check out the book at [git-scm.com/book](https://git-scm.com/book "git-scm.com/book")